Ali Daei: Autobiography

-In April 2008, Daei announced that he had begun writing an autobiography, due to be released in March 2010, and that despite reflecting on "bitter and sweet memories" he stated he would "keep some of his secrets in his heart forever".
+In April 2008, Daei announced that he had begun writing an autobiography, due to be released in March 2010, and that despite reflecting on "bitter and sweet memories," he stated he would "keep some of his secrets in his heart forever".
 The book has not yet been released.

 Accident

-On 17 March 2012, Daei's car overturned as he was driving back to Tehran from Isfahan with his brother.
-Just prior to the accident, his team, Rah Ahan, had been beaten by Sepahan.
+On 17 March 2012, Daei's car overturned while driving back to Tehran from Isfahan with his brother.
+Just before the accident, his team, Rah Ahan, had been beaten by Sepahan.
 Daei was then transferred to a hospital near Kashan.
 Rah Ahan's Media Officer, Hossein Ghadousi stated that "Daei is in a stable condition with regards to his vital signs and is not currently in any acute danger as a result of the accident".
 He was transferred to Laleh hospital in Tehran the following day.

 A statement from the Asian Football Confederation (AFC) said: "The AFC wishes Iranian legend Ali Daei, who was involved in a car accident on Saturday, a speedy and full recovery.
-We stand ready to assist Daei, who is a true icon of Asian football.
+We stand ready to assist Daei, a true icon of Asian football.
 Our thoughts and prayers are with him."
 Sepp Blatter, President of FIFA, said on his personal Twitter page that he was shocked to hear Daei was injured.
-He also sent his best wishes for his recovery.
+He also wished for his recovery.